sam-paech/antislop-sampler/README.md

 ### Important Notes

-- **Overrepresented Words List**: Customize the `over_represented_words.json` file to target specific words or phrases relevant to your use case.
+- **Overrepresented Words List**: Customize the `slop_phrase_prob_adjustments.json` file to target specific words or phrases relevant to your use case.
 - **Adjusting Parameters**:

   - Increasing `adjustment_strength` will more aggressively downregulate overrepresented words but may affect generation fluency.
-  - Adjust `max_backtrack` based on the typical length of phrases you aim to avoid.

 - **Performance Considerations**: